 CPR images are very important for vessel investigation in the clinical environment.
-The radiologists prefer them mainly for their ability to show the vessel interior - to see whether the calcification occludes the vessel partially or fully.
+The radiologists prefer them mainly for their ability to show the vessel lumen - to see whether a plaque or calcification occludes the vessel partially or fully.
 On the other side, CPR images lack context information.
-Therefore we propose to use CPR only in the focus region and apply DVR in rendering the context area (Fig. 3c).
+Therefore we propose to use CPR only in the focus region and apply DVR in rendering the context area (Fig. 4c).
 There is an abrupt change between the two regions (Fig. 5).